August is a busy, productive month in the garden.

 Meanwhile in the rest of the garden, there aren’t many of them, but the roses are having a second flush of flowers.

 Our lawn was reduced by half in the big re-design last year, growing food not a big lawn makes sense to me.
-The other bonus is that it only takes 10 minutes to cut, & cutting the grass makes a big difference if you only have a little time to spruce up the garden.
+The other bonus is that it only takes 10 minutes to cut, & a mown lawn makes the biggest difference if you only have a little time to spruce up the garden.

 The grass is left to fend for itself & seems to cope well, I put this down to not cutting it too short, which generally just weakens it.